JMP Securities Reiterates Cloudflare, Inc. , par value $0.001 per share (NET) Market Outperform Recommendation

 What are Other Shareholders Doing?

 Baillie Gifford holds 25,718K shares representing 7.75% ownership of the company.
 In it's prior filing, the firm reported owning 26,335K shares, representing a decrease of 2.40%.
-The firm decreased its portfolio allocation in NET by 56.96% over the last quarter.
+The firm increased its portfolio allocation in NET by 15.31% over the last quarter.

 Capital World Investors holds 15,867K shares representing 4.78% ownership of the company.
 In it's prior filing, the firm reported owning 8,069K shares, representing an increase of 49.15%.
 The firm increased its portfolio allocation in NET by 52.61% over the last quarter.